Disability Resources and Services

 Review Your Accommodations & Complete Your Semester Request

 Once in Accommodate, be sure to review your accommodations and complete your semester request.
-Each semester you must log into Accommodate to complete a semester request and have your accommodation letters sent to your faculty.
+Each semester, you must log in to Accommodate to complete a semester request and have your accommodation letters sent to your faculty.
 Once your request is completed, you will get a message via Accommodate to log in and sign your letters.

 Sign your letters

-Once your semester request is received and processed you will get a message via Accommodate to log in and sign your letters.
+Once your semester request is received and processed, you will get a message via Accommodate to log in and sign your letters.

 Student Intake Process Steps PDF

 Want to download a printable copy of the Student Intake Process steps?
-Click Below!
+Click below!

 View Steps

-Contact the Office of Disability Resources and Services
+Meet with Disability Resources and Services

 Make an appointment to meet with a member of our team